Goodyear Wrangler Duratrac Review

 Mud traction

-The tire basically has mud scoops which provide this tire with spoons so it digs its way out even when it’s knee deep in mud.
+The tire’s mud scoops act like spoons, helping it dig its way out even when it’s knee-deep in mud.

 Traction on Rocks